Accelerating change: Early observations

-Writing in 1904, Henry Brooks Adams outlined a "law of acceleration."
-Progress is accelerating including military progress.
-As coal-output of the world doubles every ten years, so will be the world output of bombs both in force and number.
-The bomb passage follows the "revolutionary" discovery of radium--an ore of uranium--and states that power leaps from every atom.
-Resistance to the law of acceleration is futile and progress might outpace the mind.
-"If science were to go on doubling or quadrupling its complexities every ten years, even mathematics would soon succumb.
-An average mind had succumbed already in 1850; it could no longer understand the problem in 1900."
-But Adams remains optimistic because "bombs educate vigorously".
-Thus far in history, states his bottom line, the mind had successfully reacted and can keep this way, but it "would need to jump".

 In 1910, during the town planning conference of London, Daniel Burnham noted, "But it is not merely in the number of facts or sorts of knowledge that progress lies: it is still more in the geometric ratio of sophistication, in the geometric widening of the sphere of knowledge, which every year is taking in a larger percentage of people as time goes on."
 And later on, "It is the argument with which I began, that a mighty change having come about in fifty years, and our pace of development having immensely accelerated, our sons and grandsons are going to demand and get results that would stagger us."

 In 1938, Buckminster Fuller introduced the word ephemeralization to describe the trends of "doing more with less" in chemistry, health and other areas of industrial development.
 In 1946, Fuller published a chart of the discoveries of the chemical elements over time to highlight the development of accelerating acceleration in human knowledge acquisition.

 By mid-century, for Arnold J. Toynbee it was "not an article of faith" but "a datum of observation and experience history" that history was accelerating, and "at an accelerating rate".

 In 1958, Stanislaw Ulam wrote in reference to a conversation with John von Neumann:

 One conversation centered on the ever accelerating progress of technology and changes in the mode of human life, which gives the appearance of approaching some essential singularity in the history of the race beyond which human affairs, as we know them, could not continue.